Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

   `tau` is an opaque octet string of length `L_bl`.
   The representations of `sk`, `sk_tau` and `L_bl` are an undefined implementation detail.

+  See [Wilson] for definitions of security properties required of the key blinding scheme `BL`.

 - `KEM`: A key encapsulation mechanism, consisting of the functions:
   - `KEM-Generate-Keypair() -> (pk, sk)`: Generate a key encapsulation key pair.